 Even though I questioned the wisdom of writing your own network programming applications, I know I would immediately jump into those waters if I were 20 years younger.
 If you’re like my younger self, you might want to keep a few guidelines in mind.

-Months ago VMware started promoting NSX with a catchy “fact” – you can deploy a new VM or virtual disk in minutes, but it usually takes days or more before you can get a new VLAN or a firewall or load balancer rule from the networking team.
+As one of their early marketing moves, VMware started promoting VMware NSX with a catchy “fact” – you can deploy a new VM or virtual disk in minutes, but it usually takes days or more before you can get a new VLAN or a firewall or load balancer rule from the networking team.

 Ignoring the complexity of network virtualization, they had a point, and the network services rigidity really bothered me … until I finally realized that we’re dealing with a broken process.